 Value is the only true SEO metric.

-Even if you get all of the technical stuff right, if your blog isn’t offering value to the reader, nothing else matters.
+Even if you get all of the technical stuff right, if your ecommerce content marketing isn’t offering value to the reader, nothing else matters.
 That’s not to say that keywords, meta tags, descriptions, and site speed aren’t important factors.
 They absolutely are.
 But none of that will matter if you don’t write stuff that people want to read.

 But what about the other stuff?
 What’s important now, and likely to stay important for a long time?